Nadiia Chervinska

 5. Email marketing plan

 This plan centers around the use of email as a tool for communication, promotion, and customer retention.
-It outlines the types of emails to be sent (newsletters, promotional, transactional), the frequency of emails, segmentation strategies, and key metrics for evaluating success.
+Such a marketing plan outlines the types of emails to be sent (newsletters, promotional, transactional), the frequency of emails, segmentation strategies, and key metrics for evaluating success.

 6. Product marketing plan

 This type of plan is specifically geared towards marketing a particular product.
-It outlines the target market, the product’s unique selling proposition, strategies for product launch and promotion, pricing strategies, and sales forecasts.
+It defines the target market, the product’s unique selling proposition, marketing tactics for product launch and promotion, pricing strategies, and sales forecasts.

 7. B2B marketing plan